-The shared use path will be a 10ft wide paved trail with 2ft shoulders on both sides.
+The shared-use path will be a 10ft wide paved trail with 2ft shoulders on both sides.
 Excavation will occur to remove organics, loose rock, and topsoil.
 Trail foundation will be brought up to grade.
 Typical asphalt pavement section will include 12” scarified, moistened & recompacted native soil, 6” aggregate base material, and 2” asphalt.
-The Cale Trail will also connect Bluestone Elementary and Harrisonburg High School via the larger Garbers Church Shared Use Path project.
+The Cale section of the Friendly City Trail will also connect Bluestone Elementary and Harrisonburg High School via the larger Friendly City Trail shared-use path project.

 This project is grant-funded through the Recreational Trails Program (RTP), which is funded through the Federal Highway Administration (FHWA) and is administered by the Department of Conservation and Recreation (DCR).

 Engineering/Design - January 2020